 Santa Cruz County Mystery Spot

 Mystery Spot has been enchanting and mystifying visitors since 1940.
 Located in the redwoods three miles from downtown Santa Cruz, this is a place where the laws of gravity don’t seem to apply.
 You’ll see things like water that appears to be flowing upward and balls that roll uphill.
-If you don’t believe it’s really happening, it can be fun just to try and debunk the “mystery.”
+If you don’t believe it’s happening, it can be fun just to try and debunk the “mystery.”
 Santa Cruz Mystery Spot465 Mystery Spot Road Santa Cruz, CA 95065

 Ano Nuevo State Park